tejasag/tejasag/README.md

 ### Hi there 👋
 #### I am Tejas Agarwal, a.k.a.
 CyberKnight.
-I am expirienced with Javascript/Typescript (NodeJS), Python, Java, Rust, C++ & C#.
+I am expirienced with Javascript/Typescript (NodeJS, Deno), Python, Java, SQL, Rust, C++ & C#.
 Read below for more about me! :D

 - 🔭 I’m currently working on: nothing at the moment..
 - 🌱 I’m currently learning C++ & Unreal Engine..